How to Use the Bolus wizard in AndroidAPS

 The Bolus wizard makes your life easier in the following ways:

-• Improves stability: Especially when used together with the “Eating Soon” mode (a special mode that makes your body ready for eating food), it’s possible to achieve flat glucose curves after carb rich meals.
+• Improves stability: Especially when used together with the “Eating Soon” mode (a special mode that makes your body ready for eating food), it’s possible to achieve impressive flat glucose curves after carb rich meals.

 Basic features